 7)Mr. Ye $125 Million in Lost Bets

 Zhenli Ye Gon’s betting habits will always make you feel better.
 A near record but not the biggest was his losses of over $125 million dollars to Las Vegas, Nevada casinos.
 The money came from illicit gains in drug dealing and thus has landed him in jail.
 When his home in Mexcio City, Mexcio was raided over $200 million in cash and assets were seized.
+He’s also believed to have the largest recorded wager of all time.

 8) Caesers Palace Says Keep Terrance Watanbe’s Glass Filled